A command-line client for the Hound source code search engine.

-pyhound is a command-line client for the Hound source code search engine.
+pyhound is a command line client for the Hound source code search engine.
 It connects to a Hound server.
+Here is an absolutely not fabricated example:

 pyhound needs a Hound server.
 See Hound documentation for further details.
 The steps below assume that you have a Hound server listening (for example on http://localhost:6080).